Skip to main content

 Your secrets are never stored in the file system; they are contained in an individual Java classloader.
 These cached secrets are only stored for one hour, and do not persist between restarts, the creation of a new execution worker, or the creation of a new forked process execution.

-To coordinate the caching of secrets with your secret rotation practices, the provided refreshSecretsManager API allows you to reset the secret cache on all runtimes in an account.
-This ensures that the runtimes in your account directly retrieve secrets from the external secrets manager the next time the secret is referenced.
+To coordinate the caching of secrets with your secret rotation practices, use the refreshSecretsManager API to reset the secret cache on all in an account.
+This ensures that the in your account directly retrieve secrets from the external secrets manager the next time the secret is referenced.